Mapping classes associated to mixed-sign Coxeter graphs: Twist graphs and twisted Coxeter mapping classes

 \subsection{Iterated Murasugi sum with twist maps}

+In this section we use twist maps $(\Sigma_m^{(k)},R_m^{(k)})$ to build families of mapping classes with the same mapping torus.

+On the level of Coxeter graphs, the construction goes as follows.
 Let $(\Gamma,\s)$ be a mixed-sign Coxeter mapping class containing $(A_m,-1)$ as a subgraph, where $A_m$ is the standard spherical Coxeter graph.
-We will define an extended $m$-twist graph $(\widetilde T_m,-1)$ with a distinguished $(A_m,-1)$-subgraph, and define a sequence of graphs $(\Gamma_k,\s_k)$ obtained by iteratively joining the extended $m$-twist graphs.
+We define an extended $m$-twist graph $(\widetilde T_m,-1)$ with a distinguished $(A_m,-1)$-subgraph, and define a sequence of graphs $(\Gamma_k,\s_k)$ obtained by iteratively joining the extended $m$-twist graphs.

-By an extended $m$-twist graph, we mean the graph with $m(m-1)$ vertices shown in Figure~\ref{iteratedtwists-fig} center.
-The right graph in Figure~\ref{iteratedtwists-fig} is the $k$ times iterated $m$-twist graph $(T_m^{k},-1)$ for $k=3$.
+The extended $m$-twist graph is the graph with $m(m-1)$ vertices shown in Figure~\ref{twistgraph-fig} for $m=6$.
+Figure~\ref{iteratedtwists-fig} illustrates the $k$ times iterated $m$-twist graph $(T_m^{k},-1)$ for $k=3$.
+This is obtained by identifying the top row of the $m$-twist graph with the bottom row of the $m$-twist graph, and repeating.

-Let $(\Sigma_m^{(k)},R_m^{(k)})$ be the Coxeter mapping classes associated to $(T_m^{k},-1)$ after closing over all but $m$ boundary components as in Figure~{twistgraphsurface-fig}.

-\begin{lemma} For $k \ge 1$, the mapping torus for $(\Sigma_m^{(k)},R_m^{(k)})$ is homeomorphic to the link complement of $L$ in $S^3$, where $L$ is the closure of a full twist braid and its encircling link. \end{lemma}